cyberomulus/phpToolbox/README.md

 If you want to use this lib as a framework service, you can declare this class to use a single service
 * [Text](docs/01-text.md) : This class contains useful functions for manipulating and verifying text
 * [IO](docs/02-io.md) : This class contains useful functions for read and write (on filesystem, console, network)
+* [Datetime](docs/03-datetime.md) : This class contains useful functions for manipulate date, time and timezone

 ## Documentation